You are here

 Schedule and location

-If there is not skiable conditions at French Regional Park we will be meeting at Elm Creek Regional Park from 2:30-4:00.
+If there is not skiable conditions at French Regional Park we will be meeting at Elm Creek Regional Park.

 We will not ski if the air temperature is below -2˚ F or the wind chill is below -10˚ F, or at the leader’s discretion.
-Always check the website or email firstname.lastname@example.org with questions.
-Cancellations will be posted on this Web page.
+Cancellations will be sent via email to all French Club Skiers, always check your email if there's inclement weather to confirm or email firstname.lastname@example.org.